Bachina-Pranav/Gutenberg_Project/chapters/Part3-chapter6.md

 white arrow tearing across the tail of the black.
 Fragments of triumphant phrases pushed themselves through the din:
 ‘Vast strategic manoeuvre—perfect co-ordination—utter
 rout—half a million prisoners—complete demoralization—control of the whole of Africa—bring the war within
-Free eBooks at Planet eBook.com 375
 measurable distance of its end—victory—greatest victory in human history—victory, victory, victory!’
 Under the table [Winston](https://classic-literature.fandom.com/wiki/Winston_Smith)’s feet made convulsive movements.
 He had not stirred from his seat, but in his mind